snickell/universal/README.md

 What if we cut out the middlemen, code and computers, and let the AI/LLM do the execution itself?
 Why make them "write the code to do the thing" when they could just... do the thing?
 Let them draw directly to the screen, and update it in response to events like mouse clicks.
+I get why we don't in 2025, my question is about 2035.

 Describe what you want, it'll draw that interface.
 Click a button, it'll draw the next frame.
 Add a feature by talking about it.

-I'm calling such direct-to-screen LLMs "the universal program", because they are authored inside themselves and can adapt to be whatever program you need.
+I've been thinking of such direct-to-screen LLMs as "the universal program", because they are authored inside themselves and can adapt to be whatever program you need.
 Another way of viewing universal programs is as the personal interface layer to a network of layered agentic systems 🤢.

 Where programming language authored code is brittle, the universal program will be fluid.
 They will be personal, and they will have much higher diversity of features and interface as a result.
 Even in Linux,